European History Network: 3. E-learning and Digitisation

 The importance of engaging with the digital world has been understood by all the CLIOH projects, not least the current CLIOHWORLD.
-CLIOHWORLD maintains a website to facilitate communication with its many members, and also to reach out to a much wider audience of scholars, teachers and students of history.
+CLIOHWORLD maintains a website to facilitate communication with its members, and also to reach out to a much wider audience of scholars, teachers and students of history.
 Central to the CLIOHWORLD project is the dissemination of learning materials.

-The project has already pioneered making available electronically resources for teaching which represent the latest scholarship on numerous key topics related to thematic and national histories.
+The project has already pioneered making available electronically resources for teaching which represent the latest scholarship on a number of key topics related to thematic and national histories.
 CLIOHWORLD's current focus is on improving European citizens' understanding of their own history, especially the history of integration, while placing Europe in a global context.
 It is not surprising that in order to achieve this, several of the working groups on the project have produced readers and online teaching guides dedicated to their particular fields, and that more are in preparation.